w3c/wot-marketing/material/wot_explainer_notes.md

 ![Scene06](script_images/Scene06.png)
 * Spoken:
     - Googling for a while for a better solution (he -> the consultant) finds information about the Web of Things (WoT)
-         - Alt: After searching online for a solution, the developers find information on the Web of Things, also known as Double-U-oh-Tee: "WoT".
+         - Alt (OK): After searching online for a solution, the developers find information on the Web of Things, also known as Double-U-oh-Tee: "WoT".
     - WoT is a W3C activity that (promises -> enables) Web developers to become IoT developers using the tools and frameworks they love
-         - Alt: WoT is a W3C activity that enables Web developers to become IoT developers using the tools and frameworks they love.
+         - Alt (OK): WoT is a W3C activity that enables Web developers to become IoT developers using the tools and frameworks they love.
     - WoT can be applied to different domains, (like -> such) as Industry or Building Automation
-         - Alt: WoT can be applied to many different IoT domains, such as Manufacturing or Building Automation, but is also applicable to the winemaker's problem.
+         - Alt: WoT can be applied to many different IoT domains, such as Manufacturing or Building Automation, but is also applicable to the winemaker's problem in Agriculture.
-* Staging:
+* Staging (Updates that there should be two scenes):
     - Google search, typing in "IoT interoperability solution using web technology" -> some results pop up (represented as icons and logos)
     - WoT logo popping up should co-incide with narration speaking "WoT"
     - Other logos (JS, etc) should pop up with the phrase "tools and frameworks they love"
+    - example logos: HTML, JS/TS, node-red, angular, RDF, react, Vue,...
 * Comments:
     - Is a search, so let's state the problem in the search text...
     - "Promises" is weird English.
 "Allows" or "Enables" would be more natural.